Key's Battery

 Our unit is family oriented and we camp in the family garrison area of events.
 We focus on the involvement of the entire family, men, women and children.
 Women are welcome to stay in camp as ladies or to serve on the cannon and in the field as long as they make a reasonable attempt to portray a man.
 Children are involved on the field in age appropriate roles.
 Pets are welcome in camp as long as they are kept on a leash.

-We are Proudly Affiliated with Cleburne's Division of Re-enactors.
 Click on the links below to find out more about this organization.

 Return to Top